Undergraduate Course: Social Movements and Collective Action in the Middle East (PLIT10128)

 Long essay, 3000 words (70%)

 ||Essays will be returned with feedback within 15 working days of submission.

 On completion of this course, the student will be able to:

 - Demonstrate a knowledge and understanding of diverse forms of collective action and social movements in the Middle East, as well as a critical understanding of how relevant social science theories approach issues related to contentious politics.

-- Critically apply International Relations and other social science theories to cases of collective action and social movements in the Middle East
+- Critically apply social science theories to cases of collective action and social movements in the Middle East

 - Demonstrate ability to compare and contrast Middle Eastern social movements in different countries, with an understanding of the importance of historical, cultural, geographical and other contexts.